-Firstly, before getting into the many health benefits of breadfruit, let us investigate some of the histories of this food.
-The breadfruit became a part of history as the trigger that led to the mutiny on the Bounty.
-In 1792, this British ship carried one thousand breadfruit trees from Tahiti to the British colonies in the Caribbean, where the hope was that they would provide abundant fruit to feed the enslaved people.
+Before discussing the many health benefits of breadfruit, let us investigate its history.
+Breadfruit became a part of history as the trigger for the mutiny on the Bounty.
+In 1792, this British ship carried one thousand breadfruit trees from Tahiti to the British colonies in the Caribbean, hoping they would provide abundant fruit to feed the enslaved people.

 The Captain of the Bounty, Bligh, found it necessary to ration the crew’s water to provide fresh water for the freshwater needs of the trees.
 This fact provoked the famous mutiny that ended in the South Pacific on the solitary island of Pitcairn.